apex/up/docs/07-guides.md

 ### Deployment History

-Up Pro allows you to view deployment history via `up deploys` which will display the GIT SHA, tag, or Lambda version if you are not using GIT for the project.
+Up Pro allows you to view deployment history via `up deploys` which will display the Git SHA, tag, or Lambda version if you are not using Git for the project.

 ```
 $ up deploys